b-v-krishna/FullStack-Blogging-App/README.md

 cd FullStack-Blogging-App
 ```
 **Setup MySQL Database**
-Create a database in MySQL named blogging_app
+Create a database in MySQL named blogging_app.
 Update the application.properties file in the backend with DB credentials.

 **Run the Backend (Spring Boot)**
 ```